Ajihat/Agency/README.md

 Agency is a landing page of creative web production company.
 I developed this website from PSD project as a part of weekly web dev challenge.

 # Technologies
-HTML
+-HTML
-CSS (SASS)
+-CSS (SASS)
-JavaScript
+-JavaScript
-Pixel Perfect
+-Pixel Perfect
-RWD
+-RWD

 #Live Preview